 - What kinds of skills or degrees do you need to become a bookkeeper?

 - How much money does a bookkeeper make?

 - How do I start a bookkeeping business?

 In a lot of ways, “bookkeeping” is exactly what it sounds like it would be.
 It is the act of “keeping books” — or keeping track of financial transactions for a business, individual or organization.

 Traditionally, bookkeepers are the professionals charged with creating and tracking financial documents for the company they work for.
 These workers record financial details, update financial statements, and read over financial documents for accuracy.
 If there is a problem or miscalculation within an organization’s accounting or books, it is the bookkeeper’s job to find and fix it.

 While many large companies employ a bookkeeper full-time, smaller companies often hire freelance bookkeepers to help with finances and accounting.
-Many individual entrepreneurs also hire bookkeepers to help them stay on top of their cash flow and prepare quarterly income tax payments.
+Many individual entrepreneurs also hire virtual bookkeepers to help them stay on top of their cash flow and prepare quarterly income tax payments.
 Some individuals hire bookkeepers.

 What kinds of tasks do bookkeepers do?

 While the exact role of a bookkeeper can depend on the specific job they’re doing, these professionals focus on tasks that help businesses and individuals keep their finances organized.
 Common job duties bookkeepers perform include: